 Answer The Public is the perfect place to compile an awesome list of questions you can answer in your helpful blog posts.

 This is just one of the visualizations with the data people ask from the keywords online presence.

 You can even export the data it gives you into a comma separated value (CSV) file that you can then save for later.

 There are other places you can get this data though.
 Google provides everyone (for free) the AdWords planner even if you don’t pay for AdWords.

 You can easily look up who is searching what and even get the questions people are asking.

-Head over to the AdWords keyword planner and do a keyword search to find tons of terms people are using in your industry.
+Head over to the Ads keyword planner and do a keyword search to find tons of terms people are using in your industry.

 The last place you can look for the questions people are asking is social media.
 It’s not just a great place to help people out and make connections, it’s also a good place to learn.

 The conversations you have on social media are almost always rooted in a problem.